 Guess the Resolution

 As kids arrive at the party, have each one write down a New Year’s resolution they would like to make.
 Place the resolutions into a hat and then pull them out, one at a time, and read them aloud.
 When you read the resolutions, guests must guess who wrote each one.
 Award trinket prizes to players who guess correctly, or keep score as you go, and proclaim the person with the most correct guesses as the winner.Continue to 5 of 7 below.

 Have the kids sit around a table, or gather on the floor in a circle.
 Players must take turns stating three New Year’s resolutions they will make.
 Two of the resolutions should be real, and one should be something just made up by the player.
 The rest of the players have to guess which of the resolutions is false.
 Keep track of the correct guesses and when every player has had a turn, the one who guessed the most correctly wins.

 Print out a collection of pictures that depict memories from the past year (try to have at least one for each month).
 Hide them around the house or scatter them on the floor.
 Have the kids hunt for and gather all of the pictures.
 Once they have retrieved them all, ask them to arrange them in order to create a timeline of memories.

 They can hang them on a wall or a clothesline strung across the room.
 Make sure to snap a picture of them hanging the pics or ringing in the new year, to have one final... image to hang at the end of the timeline.

 07 of 07

 This is a New Year's Eve version of musical chairs.
-The game is set up and played just the same as the traditional version, but instead of music, kids will circle the chairs to the sound of dinging clock bells.
-When the clock bells stop dinging, kids must grab a seat.
+The game is set up and played just the same as the traditional version, but instead of music, kids will circle the chairs to the sound of ringing clock bells.
+When the clock bells stop ringing, kids must grab a seat.

 You can record the sound of clock bells and play it on a loop, stopping it at random times.
 Another option is to use a loudly clicking kitchen time, to imitate the sound of a ticking clock.